 If your having trouble getting the golf ball on the fairway and onto the green, the fairway wood is the club for the job.
 Typically available in sizes 3, 5, and 7, fairway woods are smaller than drivers and bigger than irons.
 They can be used to tee off on shorter holes, or to find the green on the second swing from the fairway.

 WGS has great options for right and left handed players, for both men and women.
 Select from brands like Bridgestone, Honma, Mizuno, TaylorMade, Titleist, PING, Callaway, Cleveland, Srixon, Cobra, Nike, Nickent, Tour Edge and Wilson just to name a few.

 Pay close attention to the flex you choose.
 Picking the wrong flex type can cost you distance.
 Match your swing speed to the shaft stiffness.
 Fairway woods for men come in four different options.

 - 80 to 95 mph: Regular

 - 70-85 mph: Senior

-Ladies typically have slower swing speeds than men, which make woods favorable to irons for achieving faster swings for longer drives.
+Ladies typically have slower swing speeds than men.
+This makes woods favorable to irons for achieving faster swings for longer drives.
 There are several varieties of fairway woods for lady golfers to choose from.
-They come in lofts ranging anywhere from 13 to 19 degrees, different club face styles, shaft materials, and lengths to meet the needs of different sized golfers.
+They come in lofts ranging anywhere from 13 to 19 degrees.
+You can select from different club face styles, shaft materials, and lengths to meet the needs of different sized golfers.